mentasuave01/deno-devcontainer/README.md

 2. Copy it into the target repo/folder
 3. Open docker desktop -> Dev Enviroments -> create
 4. Just point choice source to the repo you uploaded the .yaml file or the local folder it's in

-5. DONE
+###2:
+1.Open your workspace and install [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
+2.reopen the project on container

 ## Additional Information

-For more information on Bun, check out the official [Bun documentation](https://bun.sh/docs).
+For more information on Bun, check out the official [Deno documentation](https://docs.deno.com/).

 If you encounter any issues or have questions, please feel free to open an issue in this repository.